 Prizes will be awarded as PNC Bank gift cards, which may be used anywhere VISA is accepted.

-Congratulations to the winners of the 52nd Annual Illinois Tech Writing Contest!
-2017's student winners represent the Armour College of Engineering, College of Science, and Lewis College of Human Sciences.
+Congratulations to the winners of the 53rd Annual Illinois Tech Writing Contest!
+2018's students represent the Armour College of Engineering, College of Science, and Lewis College of Human Sciences.

 Edwin H. Lewis Prize for Fiction

 1st: Janki Patel (Behavioral Health and Wellness, 4th year), "From the Outside In"